Inmate stuck on US death row despite death penalty overturned - ExBulletin

 The decisive evidence, however, was the newly obtained social security records before the murder, indicating that Webster’s IQ was in the intellectually disabled range.
 This evidence, despite requests, was not made available at his trial.

-Foster worries about what might happen if Webster isn’t released from death row soon.
+Foster worries about what might happen if Webster doesn’t get off death row soon.
 Although past rulings should prevent it, she fears that if Trump wins the presidency, his administration will seek to reinstate the death penalty.

 If that happens, she said, I’m afraid it will be executed.